Earth, Wind, Fire, Water

 Curator: Randi Grov Berger (NO).

 Earth, Wind, Fire, Water - Nordic Contemporary Crafts is the 44th edition of the exhibition series Tendenser at Galleri F 15 in Moss, Norway.
-This year’s exhibition is curated by Randi Grov Berger and brings together seventeen artists and artist groups from the Nordic countries who uses their craft, their tools and their deep material knowledge to address environmental issues.
+The exhibition is curated by Randi Grov Berger and brings together seventeen artists and artist groups from the Nordic countries who uses their craft, their tools and their deep material knowledge to address environmental issues.
 These practices explore the potential of materials and the elements to co-author artistic works; to participate in and at times control the process and outcome.
 Through their work, which encompasses biology, geology, and cosmology, the artists confront a longing for a deeper connection to the earth.
 They challenge our perception of materials, of the so-called natural world, and of ourselves.
 The exhibition was shown at Galleri F 15 16 June - 5 October 2020, before moving to its next location at Gustavsbergs Konsthall, Sweden.

 The exhibition is a collaboration between Galleri F 15 and the Nordic Network of Crafts Associations (NNCA).
 The exhibition, theory programme and publication is supported by Nordic Culture Fund and Nordic Culture Point.